Is the world ...

 In more serious examples, such as, "Do you support the draft?," the answers get more challenging to interpret.
 The pre-conventional love-in hippies of the 60s said, "No draft!
 I can do whatever I want with my own body.
 Make love, not war."
 The conventional people said, "Yes, the draft is the law, and we must follow the law."
 A few trans-conventional thinkers said, "No, I do not believe in the war or the draft, and here are my nuanced and well-thought-out reasons."

-So.
 There are 2 "No's," but they are definitely not the same.
-But what happened in the 60s was the mixing up of the pre-con hippies who thought they were all enlightened and the trans-con nuanced thinkers who were denigrated by the public as juvenile hippies.
-Being a young, immature hippie at that time myself, I find this example useful.
+What happened in the 60s was the mixing up of the pre-con hippies who thought they were all enlightened and the trans-con nuanced thinkers who ended up being denigrated by the public as juvenile hippies.
+Being a youthful, passionate hippie at that time myself, I find this example useful.

 The bottom line is we humans need to be discerning listeners and thinkers.